1News: 1990s

+2000s

+On 19 March 2000, TVNZ launched its first digital initiative nzoom.co.nz.
+Staffed by 20 journalists, nzoom included news, sports, entertainment and home and garden sections, in additional to being a web portal.
+The website was closed in 2003, and replaced by a more basic offering that was designed to extend television programming.
+At the time of its closure, it ranked second amongst local online news providers - behind the New Zealand Herald and ahead of Stuff.

 2003 saw a major shake up of TVNZ's news and current affairs programming with entering head Bill Ralston making sweeping changes to the formats of many programmes.
 A new state-of-the-art studio came into use for One News programmes, but many presenters were culled.
 The changes saw the end of Long and Bailey's 15-year partnership; from January 2004, the main 6 pm bulletin reverted to a single-headed broadcast with Judy Bailey as anchor.
 Jim Hickey, TVNZ's most popular weather presenter, and sports presenter April Bruce (née Ieremia) also left in 2003.
 Hickey returned to One News in 2007.

 Close Up was launched in November 2004, when Paul Holmes, host of the Holmes programme, resigned following failed contract negotiations.
 Close Up followed the same format as Holmes, but was hosted by Susan Wood until her sudden resignation in 2006.
 Mark Sainsbury became the main host following her resignation.

 In October 2005, TVNZ announced that it would not be renewing long-standing flagship broadcaster Judy Bailey's contract; some observers believe this was a direct reaction to the programme's market share decline in Auckland to 3 News.
 An emotional Bailey signed off for the final time at the end of the 6 pm One News bulletin on 23 December 2005.
 She was TVNZ's longest serving newsreader and had been reporting and presenting with both NZBC and TVNZ for 34 years.
 When the 6 pm edition of One News returned after the Christmas break of 2005–2006, it reverted to double-headed presentation with Wendy Petrie and Simon Dallow taking over from Bailey.
 The weekend 6 pm bulletin remained single-headed until September 2008, when popular presenter Peter Williams joined Bernadine Oliver-Kerby as co-anchor.

+In December 2008, One News relaunched online news product under the TVNZ.co.nz domain.
+The broadcaster said it was "upping the ante" for digital offerings.

 Sir Paul Holmes returned to TVNZ as the host on the new political programme Q+A in 2009.
 He hosted the programme until late 2012, when illness prevented him from continuing his duties.
 He died on 1 February 2013.

-TVNZ celebrated One News' 40th birthday on 3 November 2009 with some archival footage available on their website.
+On 3 November 2009, TVNZ celebrated One News' 40th birthday with some archival footage available on their website.
 Later that year, Jennie Goodwin, David Beatson, Dougal Stevenson and Lindsay Perigo returned to read one Breakfast news segment each.